carpentries-incubator/workflows-nextflow/episodes/05-processes-part2.md

 The `when` declaration allows you to define a condition that must be verified in order to execute the process.
 This can be any expression that evaluates a boolean value; `true` or `false`.

-It is useful to enable/disable the process execution depending the state of various inputs and parameters.
+It is useful to enable/disable the process execution depending on the state of various inputs and parameters.

 In the example below the process `CONDITIONAL` will only execute when the value of the `chr` variable is less than or equal to 5: